 The next commands may help in eliminating the notification:

-Visit menu "Settings > Sailfish OS updates" and seek for updates using the pull down menu.
+Visit menu "Settings > Sailfish OS updates" and seek for updates using the pull-down menu.

 Your Sailfish OS device is updated and ready to use now.

-Command "version --dup" might fail in cases where the user has added some extra code repositories to his/her device.
+version --dup" might fail in cases where the user has added some extra code repositories to his/her device.

-In case of trouble we would ask you to run the command below and send a picture (pictures) showing the complete printout.
+In case of trouble, we would ask you to run the command below and send a picture (pictures) showing the complete printout.
 Then file a service request and attach the pictures to it.

 ssu rr <repository-name>

-ssu up # same as "ssu updaterepos"
+ssu ur # same as "ssu updaterepos"

 where <repository-name> shall be replaced with the short names in the left most column of the printout of command "ssu lr" (compare to the picture above -- note that the picture above does not have any incorrect items, though).